Last Amendment: 24 December 2021

 The Library has instituted an Action Plan for persons presenting with COVID-19 symptoms.

 Any staff or contractor, volunteer, or visitor who present as unwell will be asked to leave and be referred for COVID-19 testing.
-People will not be able to return to the Library until symptoms have subsided and on presentation of a recent negative test result.
+People will not be able to return to the Library until symptoms have subsided.

 Information & Training for staff and volunteers